Get your video!

 You are able to concentrate on one subject at a time which translates into greater depth of learning with an emphasis on application of learning, experiential learning, problem-based learning, and relationship development.
 This kind of learning tends to be especially impactful and, as many students report, relevant to the kinds of experiences they encounter after leaving college.

 Yes.
-The block schedule is delivered in a standard 15-16 week semester.
+The one-class-at-a-time schedule is delivered in a standard 15-16 week semester.

 No. Class meets every day for 18 straight days.
 Then, after a Thursday–Sunday break, the next course begins.

 There should be no negative effect on transferring.
-A course completed in a block schedule is treated the same as any completed course in a traditional scheduling model.
+A course completed on this schedule is treated the same as any course completed under a traditional scheduling model.
 Transcripts will present the same as traditional-schedule transcripts.

 Internship experiences are likely to vary.
 For example, an internship could be scheduled as the enrolled class during a regular block period, over the course of more than one block in the afternoon, or during the summer, as is currently the case.